 The corn muffin with a little butter that they serve as an appetizer while you wait for your food to be delivered is delicious.
-Although sometimes you have to wait in line to get a table, they are usually quite fast with orders even if the place is crowded.
+Although sometimes you have to wait in line to get a table, they are usually pretty quick with orders even if the place is crowded.

-- Open Monday to Sunday from 11 AM to 10 PM.
+- Hours Open Monday through Sunday from 11 AM to 10 PM.

 5. The best Indian food is at Tikka Indian Grill